1969 Grand National

 The 1969 Grand National was the 123rd renewal of the Grand National horse race that took place at Aintree Racecourse near Liverpool, England, on 29 March 1969.
 Twelve-year-old Highland Wedding, running in his third Grand National, was the winner by 12 lengths.
-He was ridden by jockey Eddie Harty Sr. for trainer Toby Balding.
+He was ridden by jockey Eddie Harty for trainer Toby Balding.
 The favourite was Red Alligator who fell at the 19th fence (open ditch).